TechDocsStudio/biel-docs/docs/integrations/n8n.md

 # n8n integration for RAG workflows

-Connect Biel.ai to your n8n workflows to add intelligent document retrieval and question-answering capabilities.
-Use your indexed documentation as a knowledge base for chatbots, support automation, Slack bots, and custom AI workflows.
+Connect Biel.ai to n8n to query your indexed documentation from any workflow.
+Use it to build support chatbots, Slack bots, email automation, or any workflow that needs answers from your docs.

-This integration enables Retrieval-Augmented Generation (RAG) in n8n, allowing your automations to search and cite your documentation when answering questions or processing requests.

-## What you can build

-Common use cases for Biel.ai in n8n workflows:

-- **Support chatbots**: Answer customer questions using your documentation
-- **Slack/Discord bots**: Provide instant answers from your knowledge base
-- **Email automation**: Generate responses with context from your docs
-- **Internal tools**: Build custom AI assistants for your team
-- **Content generation**: Pull relevant documentation for blog posts or guides
-- **API documentation bots**: Help developers find API information quickly

-:::info API Access Required
+:::info
-This integration requires API access, which is available on **Business** and **Enterprise** plans.
-[Upgrade your plan](https://app.biel.ai) to get started.
+This integration requires a **Business** or **Enterprise** plan for API access.
 :::

 ## Prerequisites

-Before starting, ensure you have:

-- **Biel.ai account** with documentation indexed ([create account](https://app.biel.ai))
+- A [Biel.ai account](https://app.biel.ai) with documentation indexed.
-- **Business or Enterprise plan** for API access
+- A Business or Enterprise plan.
-- **n8n instance** (cloud or self-hosted)
+- An n8n instance (cloud or self-hosted).
-- **Project slug** from your Biel.ai dashboard
+- Your **project slug** from the Biel.ai dashboard.
-- **API key** from your team settings
+- An **API key** from your team settings.

-## Setup: Get AI-powered answers

-This workflow uses Biel.ai's chat endpoint to get AI-generated answers with citations from your documentation.
+## Setup

 ### 1. Create a new workflow

-In n8n, create a new workflow and add the following nodes:
+Create a new workflow with the following nodes:

 1. **Trigger node** (e.g., Webhook, Manual, Slack)
 2. **HTTP Request node** to query Biel.ai